 Only the hard-hearted would not feel pretty good about such a gift.

 Here are some ways to give without spending more than $20:

-- Call someone for a long video chat, tell them you love them, ask how their; year had been, how they are doing.
+- Call someone for a long video chat, tell them you love them and ask how their; year has been, and how they are doing.
 Listen to them and don’t offer advice;

 - Write someone a (hand-written, not printed out) letter or card.
 If you want; to glam it up, put glitter or smarties in the envelope;